7 Best Klaviyo Alternatives in 2026: Features, Pricing, and Comparisons

 Why it stands out

-• Journey control.
-Visual journeys with trigger/condition/action blocks, re-entry controls, and block-level metrics so you see how many users entered, progressed, or failed at each step.
+• Journey control: visual journeys with trigger/condition/action blocks, re-entry controls, and block-level metrics.

-• Behavioral targeting first.
-Audiences built from events, attributes, and lifecycle states; journeys can hold, branch, and react to real user behavior.
+• Behavioral targeting first: audiences built from events, attributes, and lifecycle states.

-• Personalization & experimentation.
-Web and App A/B and multi-page testing, targeted offers, and content/recommendation surfaces in the same workspace to prove lift.
+• Personalization & experimentation: web and app A/B and multi-page testing, targeted offers, and content/recommendation surfaces in the same workspace.

 2) Brevo (Formerly Sendinblue)